 How will lenders judge my poor credit history?

 When considering your application, lenders tend to look not just at your credit rating, but the details of your credit history.
 The lender will consider what happened, when it happened and what the circumstances were at the time.
-A missed utility bill will be judged differently to a County Court Judgement, for example.
+A missed utility bill will be judged differently from a County Court Judgement, for example.

 Criteria will also vary from lender to lender, so it may come down to finding one suited to your circumstances.